wordlift/docs/docs/wordpress-plugin/getting-started.md

 You can choose if you want to send diagnostic data to WordLift.
 This data is used to improve the plugin and to provide support.

-:::note
+:::info Note
-For more information on the multilingual support of WordLift [read here](faq.html#what-are-the-languages-supported-by-wordlift).
+For more information on the multilingual support of WordLift [read here](faq#what-are-the-languages-supported-by-wordlift).
 :::

 ### Tutorial